PrathamsinhParmar/Learning-Backend/DataModeling/README.md

+In this folder, I am learning about Data Modelling.
+So I can understand the basics of Data Scheme Modelling.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.